KaOSx/kaosx.github.io/_docs/package.md

 #### Git Archives
 {: .offset}

-Most distributions have public archives of all package build files in **git** (can be gitorious or github or any other variation).
+Most distributions have public archives of all package build files in **git** (can be gitlab or github or any other variation).
 There you can access individual files, or download an entire repositories build files in one zip.
 For this example we'll use KaOS apps github:

 [https://github.com/kaosx/apps](https://github.com/kaosx/apps)

 You can click on an individual package &rarr; click on a file or PKGBUILD &rarr; click on "Raw", then copy/paste the file in kate.
 Create a folder in your "build" directory with that package name, and save the file in that folder.
 Repeat for all files from that package.

 Or you can download the entire repository by clicking on the "Download zip" button.
-And repeat the steps for untarring and moving as explained in the [AUR &amp; CCR](#AUR_038_CCR) section.
+And repeat the steps for untarring and moving as explained in the [AUR](#aur) section.

 Example links to git(hub):